 You’ll need to find the “business percentage use” of your phone, meaning the percentage of time that your phone is being used for work purposes.
-We recommend taking a look through your phone bill and through your app usage history on your phone, and find 1) how often you’re using your phone for work-related calls and texts, and 2) the percentage of your data that’s being used for work-related apps.
+We recommend looking through your phone bill and your app usage history on your phone, and find 1) how often you’re using your phone for work-related calls and texts, and 2) the percentage of your data that’s being used for work-related apps.

 It’s ok to use an informed estimate for this number.
-If you find your phone’s business percentage use for what you’d consider to be a “typical” month of work, you can use that same business percentage for the other months.
+If you find your phone’s business percentage used for what you’d consider being a “typical” month of work, you can use that same business percentage for the other months.

 For example, if you find that your phone’s business percentage from April was about 60%, and you know that you conducted roughly the same amount of business with your phone from May - December, then you can use that same 60% for your phone bills from May - December.

-You can also deduct any additional charges to your bill that came as a result of your business.
+You can also deduct any additional charges to your bill that result from your business.
 For example, if you incurred international charges while traveling for work, or increased your phone’s data plan so you could use your phone for work, then those charges are 100% deductible.

 If you bought an entirely new phone to use exclusively for work, that makes the process of deducting your phone bill a lot easier!
-That said, make sure you’re truly using it only for work purposes.
-Deducting 100% of your bill when you used the phone for personal reasons may get you in trouble during an audit.
+That said, ensure you’re using it only for work purposes.
+Deducting 100% of your bill when you use the phone for personal reasons may get you in trouble during an audit.

 If you’re paying for any software subscriptions or memberships that you’re using for work, you can deduct those!
-Design softwares like Adobe Creative Cloud, invoicing and accounting services like QuickBooks, communication tools like Slack, and any other softwares that you may be using to run your business.
+Design software like Adobe Creative Cloud, invoicing and accounting services like QuickBooks, communication tools like Slack, and any other software you may use to run your business.

 Any labor that you pay for is deductible as a business expense.
 Payment to accountants, lawyers, servers, executive assistants, delivery drivers, and other people that help you run your business can be deducted.

 The IRS also gives you the option of deducting your mileage, instead of adding up all of your car expenses from the entire year.
-The standard mileage method involves counting up the miles that you drove for work, and deducting a flag rate for each mile.
+The standard mileage method involves counting up the miles that you drove for work and deducting a flat rate for each mile.
 In 2021, the business mileage rate is 56 cents.
 You can read more about deducting your vehicle car expenses here.

 Promoting your business is part of being a business owner!
 Any marketing and advertising expenses that you incur are deductible as a business expense.
 Physical ad spaces like print ads or billboards, marketing softwares like HubSpot or Mailchimp, promotional knick knacks like branded pens, social media ads on sites like Facebook or LinkedIn, and other forms of promotion are all deductible (even if they don’t perform well!).